Jerzy Popiełuszko

-Jerzy Popiełuszko (/pol/ born Alfons Popiełuszko; 14 September 1947 - 19 October 1984) was a Polish Roman Catholic priest who became associated with the opposition Solidarity trade union in communist Poland.
-He was murdered in 1984 by three agents of Służba Bezpieczeństwa, who were shortly thereafter tried and convicted of the murder.
+Jerzy Aleksander Popiełuszko (/pol/ born Alfons Popiełuszko; 14 September 1947 - 19 October 1984) was a Polish Roman Catholic priest who became associated with the opposition Solidarity trade union in communist Poland.
+He was murdered in 1984 by three agents of the Security Service, who were shortly thereafter tried and convicted of the murder.

 Popiełuszko has been recognized as a martyr by the Roman Catholic Church and was beatified on 6 June 2010 by Cardinal Angelo Amato on behalf of Pope Benedict XVI.
 An alleged miracle attributed to his intercession, which could lead to his canonization, is now under investigation.